makerdao/community/governance/polls/Petition Letter to a16z - April 12, 2021.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 * This action will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this action will noted in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the Friday executive passes, then this action will be noted in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**